noi-techpark/webcomp-beacons-map-table/README.md

 The view attribute can take the following values: `all` (default), `map`, `table` and determines how with which view the beacons are shown.

+#### size

+This attribute is useful for sizing the height of the component based on a ratio on the width of the component's container.
+The following values can be specified

+* `wide` (16:9 ratio)
+* `classic` (4:3 ratio)
+* `full` (1:1 ratio, as high as wide)

+If not specified, you'll be responsible for setting the height of the component as you see fit.
+To ensure the usability of the component, a minimum height is enforced.

 #### search

 This boolean attribute determines if the search functionality should be enabled or not (default).